Forms in the Primary Hierarchy

 In 1896, William James wrote an essay, "The Will to Believe" in which he argues that in specific non-rational or undetermined situations (and he was thinking of religion), it can be permissible and even pragmatically necessary to adopt a belief as a willful choice.

 Believing is the L2 manifestation of Willingness in the field of Inquiry.
 It operates in reverse too.
-As well as affirming a belief that you choose to adopt, you also need willingness to question beliefs widely held by others.
-Scientific certainty is expressed via conformity with the consensus.
-The egotistic choice, which is the general rule, is not to rock the boat.
-A belief is not something to be adopted lightly, it must be firmly adhered to if it is to be credible.
+As well as affirming a belief that you choose to adopt, you also need willingness to question beliefs, your own and those widely held by others.
+Scientific certainty is determined by consensus and may eventual be found to be incorrect.
+Many issues and situations do not lend themselves to certainty and yet a belief appears to be required to act confidently and effectively.
+A belief is not something to be adopted lightly, it must be firmly adhered to if it is to be credible and used in practice.

 Some hold firmly to the view that maintaining a sceptical stance in which nothing is believed is a way out of this dilemma—but this is a self-contradiction because it is evident that «not holding beliefs» is a willingly adopted belief.

-FunctionBelieving refers to having confidence in a view even if doubtful, contested, unproven or untestable.
+FunctionBelieving refers to adhering to a view and applying it even if doubtful, contested, unproven or untestable.

 What is Willingness at L3?

 This form of willingness is driven by an acceptability pressure and involves the Change Domain.
-Where there is acceptability, there is no need for willingness in regard to making or accommodating changes.
+Where acceptability exists, there is no need for specific willingness in regard to making or accommodating changes.

-Willingness must be applied when the demand for change is personally unacceptable.
+However, willingness must be applied if change is appropriate but personally unacceptable.
 This becomes evident when the ego-driven reaction to a situation is to withdraw, to self-isolate, or to go along with a communal denial of some issue that needs handling.

 Change is about seeing clearly how things actually are and what must be done to make the reality more acceptable personally and/or socially.
 A refusal to see, a form of psychic blindness, can descend if the remedy seems costly or unpleasant or if it seems safer to join with others who deny any need for change.